 In certain cases, the custody decision concerning a child can be a little more complicated than two parents deciding who will have custody.
 Sometimes these cases can concern children who are still infants, or relatives other than parents wishing to gain custody of the child.
 Concerning infants, custody will almost always be awarded to the mother, especially if the couple is unwed.
 In order to gain custody of the child, the father must provide evidence that the mother is unfit to be a parent.
 In cases where both parents are deemed unfit, a relative of the child or children can attempt to gain custody themselves, once they are deemed fit by the court.

-Experienced Family Law Attorneys at Wall Legal Solutions
+Experienced Child Custody Attorneys at Wall Legal Solutions, Utah

 A divorce is never an easy thing, and can leave much sadness and strife in its wake.
 During times like these, it is best to try to mitigate the damage to all parties involved, especially the child.
 Sometimes the clearest solutions can be clouded by emotion, so it is important to have a clear head on your side.
 We at Wall Legal Solutions want to make sure you get the best help possible in caring for your child.
 Call 801-441-2388 or contact us here for a free consultation on your case.